 To explain ex-rebel commanders’ decision-making during the war-to-incumbency transition, I emphasize the role of wartime institutions that insurgent groups develop during civil war.
-In particular, when insurgent commanders develop strong social and political bonds within local communities during war, established through service provision and power-sharing with community leaders, these enduring ties can be leveraged by commanders to resist oversight by central rulers in the postwar period.
+In particular, when insurgent commanders develop strong bonds within local communities during war, established through service provision and power-sharing with community leaders, these enduring ties can be leveraged by commanders to resist oversight by central rulers in the postwar period.
 By contrast, where field commanders' linkages to local communities are weak, extra-military networks will be unavailable to commanders after integrating into the armed forces and central rulers can more effectively control the behavior of military elements.
 To illustrate and test this argument, the dissertation draws on interviews and archival research in Zimbabwe and Côte d'Ivoire, as well as an original dataset of commander-community dyads in territory controlled by the Forces Nouvelles (FN) insurgent group in northern Côte d'Ivoire.

 "South African Councillor Panel Study" (with Evan Lieberman and Nina McMurry).